Upabjojr/sympy/docs/tutorial/matrices.rst

 =================

 Several constructors exist for creating common matrices.
-To create an identity matrix, use :func:`~diofant.matrices.dense.eye` function.
+To create an identity matrix, use :func:`~sympy.matrices.dense.eye` function.

     >>> eye(3)
     ⎡1  0  0⎤